 It is also possible that the area where the catheter was inserted, that area might become tender or sore for around a week's time.
 A small bruise may also appear on the patient's arms, upper thigh or neck, near the site of insertion.

-To know more about Coronary Angiography cost in India keep browsing our site Medical India Tourism and to book a medical tour to India please fill the given form.
+To know more about Coronary Angiography cost in India keep browsing our site Surgery Tours India and to book a medical tour to India please fill the given form.